Your Guide to Understanding the 340B Drug Pricing Program

 Gather all required information

-Because you must complete the online registration process in one sitting, be sure to have all the necessary documents on hand.
+It is important to have all the necessary documents on hand.
 For example, you will need your latest filed Medicare cost report.
 If you will be using 340B drugs for Medicaid patients, you must provide your Medicaid billing number and/or National Provider Identifier.
 If you plan to use contract pharmacies, these written contracts must be completed prior to registration.

 How Will the 340B Program Likely Change in the Future?

 The 340B drug pricing program is a widely discussed topic with advocates and critics alike voicing strong opinions about its many facets.
-In the last few years, multiple pieces of legislation have come into play that affect the program, but 340B is still helping vulnerable communities get access to quality health care.
+In the current 340B landscape, manufacturer restrictions have heightened the importance of knowledge and involvement in contract and specialty pharmacies.

 Need Help with Your 340B Program?